 This is fine if a user is using autocomplete to just display a city name.
 But, if you need to get a specific address, other providers will display it in fewer keystrokes than Algolia does.

 Secondary Unit Designators

-❌ Algolia’s autocomplete does not display apartment numbers.
+❌ Algolia's autocomplete doesn't display apartment numbers.
 If a user starts to type an apartment number, the tool gets confused and starts serving less accurate information.
-You are forced into a suboptimal solution such as adding an extra unit number box that may be forgotten.
+You're forced into a suboptimal solution such as adding an extra unit number box that may be forgotten.